oguzgelal/oguzgelal.com/README.md

 I was too lazy to install composer on my server so I just included all the dependencies here on GitHub.
 When you clone the repo, it should simply work.
 But if you have composer installed, a ``` sudo composer update ``` is recommended.

-Other than that, you'll need to pre-compile less so you need node to be installed.
+Other than that, you'll need to pre-compile less so you need **nodejs** (npm) to be installed.
 Then, you install less compiler and css min plugin.

 ```bash
 sudo npm install -g less